-Trek through the rolling hills of the Khaptad National Park (about 3,000 m) through subtropical forest of Chir pine at lower altitude, and sub alpine forests of fir, hemlock, oak and rhododendron in the higher regions.
-The national park is described as the living garden of herbs and a museum of natural history for its 224 species of medicinal herbs.
-It is reported that 567 species, 11 percent of flowering plants of Nepal, are found in Khaptad.
+Trek up in the rolling hills of the Khaptad National Park (about 3000m) through subtropical forest of Chir pine at lower altitudes, and sub alpine forests of fir, hemlock, oak and rhododendron in the higher regions.
+The national park is described as a living garden of herbs and a museum of natural history for its 224 species of medicinal herbs.
+It reportedly harbors 567 species which accounts for 11 percent of all the flowering plants of Nepal.

-The park offers excellent bird-watching opportunities, with 270 species of birds, the common ones being different varieties of Impheyan pheasant, partridges, flycatchers, bulbuls, cuckoos and eagles.
-Khaptad National Park is also home to a rich variety of wild animals, such as barking deer, wild dog, wild boar, ghoral, Himalayan black bear, yellow-throated marten, rhesus monkey and langur monkey.
+The park offers excellent bird-watching opportunities, with 270 species of birds, the common ones being: Impheyan pheasant, partridges, flycatchers, bulbuls, cuckoos and eagles.
+Khaptad National Park is also home to a rich variety of wild animals, such as barking deer, wild dog, wild boar, ghoral, Himalayan black bear, yellow-throated marten, rhesus macaque and langur monkey.

-Other areas in the national park of interest to tourists are Khaptad Daha, Nag Dhunga and Upper Tribeni.
-Khaptad National Park also offers religious sightseeing.
+Other areas of interest in the national park are Khaptad Daha, Nag Dhunga and Upper Tribeni.
+This national park also offers religious sightseeing.

 Saileswori is one of the most famous religious stops on the way to Khaptad from Attariya Chowk, Kailali.
-The temple of Goddess Saileswori in Sigarhi, Doti, is comprised of temples dedciated to Ganesh and Masto.
-Silgarhi Bazaar, which is a historical town is the main business center for far west Nepal.
+The temple of Goddess Saileswori in Sigarhi, Doti, is comprised of temples dedicated to Ganesh and Masto.
+Silgarhi Bazaar, which is a historic town, is the main business center for far west Nepal.

 From Badimallika, there are enchanting views of the Himalayas and the ideal time to visit is from April to October.
-One can reach the area from Khaptad National Park by trekking for 8 to 10-days through remarkable landscapes of verdant forests and pastures.
-Badmallika houses the temple od Mallika Devi (4,153m) in Bajura district.
+One can reach the area from Khaptad National Park by trekking for 8 to 10 days through remarkable landscapes of verdant forests and pastures.
+Badmallika houses the temple of Mallika Devi (4,153m) in Bajura district.
 It is believed that Goddess Sati, Shiva's consort was reborn as Parvati in this holy site.

 Khaptad National Park is in Seti zone and is surrounded by Doti, Bajura, Bajhang and Achham districts.